Colley Matrix

 The Colley Matrix is a computer-generated sports rating system designed by Dr. Wesley Colley.
 It is one of more than 40 polls, rankings, and formulas recognized by the NCAA in its list of national champion selectors in college football.
-Though it was created in 1998, its retroactive selections since 1992 are recognized by the NCAA.

 Methodology

 In his initial paper at Princeton University, Colley states, "The method is based on very simple statistical principles, and uses only Div.
 I-A wins and losses as input — margin of victory does not matter.
 The scheme adjusts effectively for strength of schedule, in a way that is free of bias toward conference, tradition, or region."
-Colley claims that his method is bias free for estimating the ranking of a team given a particular schedule.
-The resulting values for each team are identified as a ranking, thus being a realization of Pierre-Simon Laplace’s Rule of Succession.
+Colley claims that his method is bias-free for estimating the ranking of a team given a particular schedule, though his claim that the formula adjusts effectively for strength of schedule has been disputed.
+The resulting values for each team are identified as a ranking.

 The formula was adjusted in 2007 to account for games against FCS teams.